A Review of Machine Learning for Cavitation Intensity Recognition in Complex Industrial Systems: Acknowledgements

 \section{Acknowledgements}

-This research is supported by the the CUHK-Shenzhen University Development Fund under No.\ UDF01003041 and UDF03003041, by Shenzhen Peacock Fund under No.\ 2023TC0007 (Y. S, K. Z), by AI grant at FIAS through SAMSON AG (K. Z.), by the BMBF funded KISS consortium (05D23RI1) in the ErUM-Data action plan (K. Z.), by SAMSON AG (D. V., A. W.), by the Walter GreinerGesellschaft zur F\"orderung der physikalischen Grundla - genforschung e.V. through the Judah M. Eisenberg Lau-reatus Chair at Goethe Universit\"at Frankfurt am Main (H. S.) and by the NVIDIA GPU grant through NVIDIA Corporation (K. Z.).
+This research is supported by the China Postdoctoral Science Foundation under Grant No.\ 2025M781519 (Y. S.), the National Natural Science Foundation of China under Grant No.\ 92570117, the CUHK-Shenzhen University Development Fund under Grant Nos.\ UDF01003041 and UDF03003\-041, the Shenzhen Peacock Fund under Grant No.\ 2023TC0\-007 (Y. S, K. Z.), the AI grant at FIAS through SAMSON AG (K. Z.), the BMBF funded KISS consortium (05D23RI1) in the ErUM-Data action plan (K. Z.), SAMSON AG (D. V., A. W.), the Walter GreinerGesellschaft zur F\"orderung der physikalischen Grundla - genforschung e.V. through the Judah M. Eisenberg Lau-reatus Chair at Goethe Universit\"at Frankfurt am Main (H. S.) and the NVIDIA GPU grant through NVIDIA Corporation (K. Z.).